top of page

 I'm not going to lie, I have had my share of disappointments after getting the test results.
 Once we got an adorable dog that we were told was an AKC Australian Shepherd, but that they had lost the papers in their move.
 I questioned if her ears really were Australian Shepherd ears, but she was so cute that I decided to purchase her.
 Well, a simple swab later and a few weeks of waiting, and the results were in...... that she was an utter and absolute mutt.... an adorable mutt, but not an AKC registerable Australian Shepherd and definitely not a good fit for our breeding program.
 Fortunately, because she was absolutely adorable, it was easy to find her a new home.

 Another time, I brought a gorgeous AKC Australian Shepherd named Elsa into my program from Texas.
 Unfortunately, Elsa's genetic test results came back that she was a carrier for hereditary cataracts a condition that would be passed on to 50% of her puppies.
-Offering you a genetic health guarantee (your choice of a 1 year, 5 year or lifetime guarantee), makes me very conscious of my breeding practices.
+Taking responsibility for my breeding choices and offering you a 2 year genetic health guarantee makes me very committed to only breeding dogs that are at low risk of passing on problems to their puppies.
 I am now accountable to you, my puppy buyers, for the health conditions that I allow to be passed on to my puppies.
 The confidence that I have in re-homing healthy puppies is worth the thousands of dollars that I lost in finding Elsa greener pastures.

 • Instagram